meljturner/CSS-Utilities/README.md

 - primary/secondary/info/success/warning/danger - to select a hue (again, dont use more than one on same element).
 - cm/t1/t2 - to select the complement, triadic-1 or triadic-2 variant color (default is actual color).
 - light/shade/normal/dark - to select shade (defaults to normal)

+## full-bleed - escape current wrapper constraints

+Class is used to temporarily escape display boundary, especially to modify a background.
+May be necessary to re-wrap any contained elements if their width is to be constrained.

+## stripe - make a slanted background

+Make background from background hue as a horizontal stripe angled at 2 degrees. e.g. <p class="stripe background primary light">